How brain networks transform from birth to childhood

-Functional magnetic resonance imaging, or fMRI, has long been a cornerstone in studying brain function and researchers have long studied the functional networks in the gray matter of the brain.
+Functional magnetic resonance imaging, or fMRI, has long been a cornerstone in studying brain function, and researchers have long studied the function of the gray matter of the brain.

-However, until recently, the development of white matter networks, which consist primarily of nerve fibers connecting the different brain regions, was difficult to study due to their weaker fMRI signals.
+However, until recently, the development of white matter networks was difficult to study due to their weaker fMRI signals.

-New research has now allowed scientists to explore these networks in greater detail, shedding light on how white matter contributes to cognitive growth from infancy into childhood.
+New research methods have now allowed scientists to explore these networks in greater detail, revealing how white matter contributes to cognitive growth from infancy into childhood.

 In a recent study, researchers compared the white matter functional networks in neonates and 8-year-old children.

-Using the same imaging protocols and fMRI techniques across groups, they assessed and contrasted how these networks function and change with age.
-For both neonates and 8-year-olds, they analyzed the brain’s white matter network activity, considering various connectivity measures.
+Using the same imaging protocols and fMRI techniques across groups, they analyzed how these networks function and change with age.

-These measures included intra-network functional connectivity, which captures connections within single networks, inter-network connectivity, or the communication between different networks, and a measure of brain activity energy called fractional amplitude of low-frequency fluctuation.
+The measures included intra-network connectivity, which captures connections within a single network, inter-network connectivity, the communication between different networks, and finally, a measure of brain activity energy.

 The researchers also studied gray matter networks in the same children, finding similar patterns of increased inter-network connectivity and decreased intra-network connectivity with age.

-This supports earlier studies showing that as children grow, their brains develop not just by strengthening individual networks but also by integrating these networks into more efficient communication systems.
+This supports earlier studies showing that as children grow, their brains develop not just by strengthening the specific networks but also by integrating all the brain networks into more efficient communication systems.

 These findings reveal that white matter functional networks undergo similar transformations, suggesting that white matter plays a vital role in cognitive development alongside gray matter.